octogen4/GWSC22-LNNU-ET-AL/README.md

 ./CJN Uploaded a complete copy of Soumya D. Mohanty's GWSC, see https://github.com/mohanty-sd/

-Our results of Lab1-Lab6 are shown in ./LWZ, Lab6 is also done seperately in ./ZLM
+Our results of Lab1-Lab6 are in ./LWZ, Lab6 is also done seperately in ./ZLM

-./Report contains the report slides and some results of Lab2 (gif figures)
+./report contains the report slides and some results of Lab2 (gif figures)

 ## Codes of the Labs

 ### Lab1

+test.m                      Processing the test signals, plot periodograms and spectrograms sigfuns.m                   Test signal functions , written in a function interface SigmaData.m                 Class to store the signal for processing

+testfilters.m               Exercises on filters

 ### Lab2

+Codes in the 3 dirs does:
+  task1_Lantenna_patterns   Plot the antenna pattern of a given form task2_L_AP_with_tenser    Calculate the pattern functioins for the L-shaped ground base detector with tensors, considering burst and inspiral cases. task_toyLISA              Antenna pattern functions, response signals for LISA toy model

+    Results shown in gif. figures are stored in report/fig/gif

 ### Lab3

+testData.m                  Exercise on data whitening, results are shown in /report/report_lwz.pdf testLIGOnoise.m             Generate colored noise with initial LIGO PSD

 ### Lab4

 ### Lab5